 Why Does Pruning Help Cannabis Plants Grow?

 For any type of plant, pruning generally helps plants to grow rapidly.
-Although cutting some parts of plants may look like a ridiculous idea, it is actually highly beneficial and recommendable.
+Although cutting some parts of plants may look like a ridiculous idea, it is highly beneficial and recommendable.
 So, why does pruning help cannabis plants grow?

-So, plants will end up using most resources including nutrients to grow wide and not tall.
+So, plants will end up using most resources, including nutrients, to grow wide and not tall.
 However, pruning helps plants to use their resources effectively.
 Instead of growing wide, pruning your cannabis plants will force them to grow tall instead.
 Additionally, this technique also leads to a higher production of buds.
 The overall benefit of pruning is healthier plants which eventually produce high yields.

 How to Prune Your Cannabis Plants

 Do you have the right tools?
 You need to grab a functional pair of secateurs or garden shears.
 The type of tools you will use depend on the type of strain and the weather conditions.
 You can carry two shears with different strengths.
-For instance, the heavy-duty pair will be effective for cutting large stems while the lighter shears will be great for cutting small stems.
+For instance, the heavy-duty pair will be effective for cutting large stems, while the lighter shears will be great for cutting small stems.

 So, how do you prune cannabis plants?
 For starters, you will begin with the lowest branches.
 You need to prune them first because they are usually not very useful.
 Most of them are usually dead or about to die.
-This is because the leaves don’t have exposure to sunrays.
+This is because the leaves don’t have exposure to sun rays.
 So, removing them helps to reduce the bulk in plants and promotes better overall growth.

 After that, you now need to start making strategic cuts.
 This is important as you move towards the top.
 “Topping” involves cutting off the top-most shoot.
 This is an effective strategy that allows multiple shoots to develop thereafter.
-Note that if one shoot or stem is cut off, the plant will try to grow two or more shoots in order to replace it.
+Note that if one shoot or stem is cut off, the plant will try to grow two or more shots to replace it.
 The best thing about these shoots is that they collectively grow in different directions.
 So, they survive because they have high chances of getting sunlight exposure.
 Overall, topping leads to high yields.

 But it’s worth noting that the topping time is very crucial.
-One mistake and you could possibly damage the plant.
+One mistake, and you could possibly damage the plant.
 So, do not do it very early while the plant is still so young.
 You can do this after the development of the fifth pair of leaves.
-At this point, you can cut the main shoot which will then encourage the development of multiple shoots.
-This will make your plants bushier
+At this point, you can cut the main shoot, which will then encourage the development of multiple shoots.
+This will make your plants bushier.

 After topping pruning, the next pruning should occur during the flowering stage.
 This is also vital for high yields and more bud production.
 The type of pruning that’s done in this stage is called Fimming.
 Generally, you need to pinch off every tip of new growth.
 This will lead to the growth of four new shoots.
 Note that these shoots will then develop and result in the growth of numerous colas.
-(Colas are flowering sites which all the important buds develop from.)
+(Colas are flowering sites from which all the important buds develop from.)

 Other Important Cannabis Pruning Tips for High Yields

 Apart from cutting some parts and the tips of your plants, you can do stringing.
-This is a technique that involves tying of stems at their tips.
+This is a technique that involves tying stems at their tips.
 This will trick the plants into thinking that they have been cut-off.
 As a result, it will grow more rapidly to compensate for the “missing” tips.
 Stringing is better than pruning because it minimizes the chances of cell infection.
 Additionally, it reduces the chances of pest infestation.

-Note: pruning usually attracts pests which love to suck on saps from cut off leaves and stems.
+Note: Pruning usually attracts pests which love to suck on saps from cut off leaves and stems.

 Pruning your cannabis plants is one of the techniques that you can use to get high yields.
 This process gives you direct control over the plant.
 It promotes better use of resources such as nutrients and water, thereby resulting in higher yields.
 However, it’s important to understand how and when to do the pruning.
 Doing it earlier enough or late enough will interfere with the growth of the plant.
 In some instances, the plants may even die.
 Make sure that you also don’t over-prune your plants.
 Do not strip a stalk or stem of all leaves because it will wither.